big-nacho/patolette/README.md

 ## Caveats

 ### Memory Usage
 The main priority for `v1` is to reduce memory consumption, at the moment it is quite high.
 If you limit yourself to quantizing images up to **4k** resolution you're on the pretty safe side, but if you go above **6k** you may start going into the danger zone depending on your system.
-Below is a chart depicting memory usage for different resolutions.
+Below is a chart depicting memory usage for different resolutions (*including* the space needed for the storage of the input image).

 <p align="center">
   <img src="https://github.com/user-attachments/assets/7c2800cd-9334-431c-89aa-e29548346c0c" style="width:100%;" />